 The tool extracts the concurrent threads from the Petri Net representation of the partitioned system.
-In this case 14 concurrent threads are generated and the results are summarized in the Table 1 gives the number of places and transitions for each thread and also its nature that can be hardware or software thread.
-For the hardware threads VHDL files are generated and from these VHDL standard code, the results are shown in table 2.
-In Table 3 are the results for the IO threads.
-All the IO threads are implemented in hardware.
-For each IO thread two files are generated, a VHDL file and a VHDL file.
-The reader can see that the size of the VHDL is much smaller than the corresponding VHDL one.
-The difference here is bigger than the results in table 2 because in the previous case there was used no communication by the hardware threads.
+In this case 14 concurrent threads are generated and the results are summarised in the Table 1.
+The table gives the number of places and transitions for each thread and also its nature that can be hardware or software thread.
+The hardware threads are the 4 policy processes and can be noted that they all have the same number of places and transitions.
+This comes from the fact that only the parameters are different, the policy processes are equal.